ferd/pobox/README.md

 # PO Box

-High throughput Erlang applications often get bitten by the fact that Erlang mailboxes are unbouded and will keep accepting messages until the node goes out of memory.
+High throughput Erlang applications often get bitten by the fact that Erlang mailboxes are unbounded and will keep accepting messages until the node runs out of memory.

 In most cases, this problem can be solved by imposing a rate limit on the producers, and it is recommended to explore this idea before looking